nicoddemus/nicoddemus.github.io/_src/content/pytest-2016-sprint.md

 # Now

 It's been two years since I became a [pytest](https://github.com/pytest-dev/pytest) core developer.
+I dedicate time to it as much as I can spare, trying to be helpful in the issue tracker, contributing PRs and working on meta-improvements like moving the project to GitHub, improving the release process, documentation, etc.

-I try to be very active in the community and contribute with PRs whenever I can.
-Really happy to be able to work on and use such a great tool.
+Pytest was created such an intelligent and friendly people, so I'm really happy to be able to work on it and be part of the community.